robocup-junior/rcj-soccersim/docs/docs/how_to.md

 def run(self):
 ```

 This is the method which contains the logic for controlling the robot.
+As mentioned
+previously, it is called by our initialization script.

 ```python
 while self.robot.step(TIME_STEP) != -1: